RavaliGupta/Beddit-dashboard/README.md

 # Beddit-dashboard
-An interactive dashboard for beddit sleep tracker
+An interactive and user friendly dashboard for Beddit sleep tracker.